whyscream/dspam-milter/README.rst

 The Milter is a ready to use application.
 The command ``dspam-milter`` should have been installed in your path.
 Behaviour of the daemon can be controlled by editing ``/etc/dspam-milter.cfg``.
 In general dlmtp_* settings need to be configured, and added to dspam.conf.
-Start the milter process with the
-command: ``dspam-milter start``.

 License
 =======